sei-protocol/sei-docs/README.md

 - explain library needed for frontend dapps
 - write about the various tips for beginner developers
 - make the docs more beginner friendly
+- tak about the create sei dapp library: `@sei-js/create-sei`